-Peanut Butter Brownie Cake Squares ~ this little dessert is a cross between a brownie and a blondie, with a good dose of peanut butter frosting thrown in for good measure!
+Peanut Butter Brownie Cake ~ this little dessert is a cross between a brownie and a blondie, with a good dose of peanut butter frosting thrown in for good measure!

 I had two (not one, but two) baking fails yesterday.
 This peanut butter brownie was supposed to be a peanut butter blondie.
 Don’t ask.